Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 How to Make Slow Cooker Vegetarian Chili

-This recipe defines “easy cooking” and is perfect for beginners.
-It’s a true dump-and-go meal.
+This recipe defines easy cooking and is perfect for beginners.
+It is a true dump-and-go meal.

 Step 1: The Dump